tovanhieu/tovanhieu/README.md

 I am a blogger 👨‍💻 and a Lecturer 🧑‍🏫
 ----------------------------------
 I'm a self-motivated researcher who graduated from Hanoi University Of Science and Technology 😉.
 My major is Information and Communication Engineering.
-I have more than seven years experience in IT field, deep-dive both in hardware and software developments.
+I have more than seven years experience in IT, deep-dive both in hardware and software development.
 I'm passionate about cutting-edge technologies: Cloud Computing ☁️, Security 🕵️, AI/ML🤖,...
 * 🌍 Currently, I'm living in Ha Long City, Vietnam, where I'm conducting independent research and teaching at MindX Technology Ha Long.
 * ✉️ You can contact me at [tovanhieu1996.hl@gmail.com](mailto:tovanhieu1996.hl@gmail.com)
 </br>